Skip to content

 FieldTypeDescription

-inputInferred from Zod schemaValidated input data
+inputInferred from schemaValidated input data

 jobIdstringUnique job ID